davidlares/win-cpp-keylogger/README.md

 ## Exec File

-It is located on the root repo: is called davidlogger.exe
+It is located in the root repo: is called davidlogger.exe

 ## Credits
 [David Lares S](https://davidlares.com)